 What are examples of SaaS?

-Some good examples of saas are gmail, CuteHR, netflix, dropbox.
+Some good examples of saas are Gmail, CuteHR, Netflix, dropbox.
 Zoom.
-These are some common saas that you may be using in your daily life.
+These are some common saas that you may be used to in your daily life.

 What is SaaS and how does it work?

-Saas is a cloud based Software which is used by businesses or individual without installing it anywhere.
+Saas is a cloud-based software that is used by businesses or individuals without installing it anywhere.
 It can be accessed from any location and just need a web browser to start using.

 Why do companies use SaaS?